LaunchCodeEducation/linux/content/bash-scripting/walkthrough/bring-it-together/index.md

 	fi
 done

-## echo items to stdout
+## echo items to stdout and redirect: append the results into a new file
-echo "The highest value is: "$high_value echo "The lowest value is: "$low_value
+echo "The highest value is: "$high_value >> high-values.txt
+echo "The lowest value is: "$low_value >> low-values.txt
 ```

 Add the above code to the file: